 The walls were meant to keep evil out—but they only hid the evil within.

 John has given up his ordinary life to find wisdom traveling the country and enjoy the freedom of living as a nomad.
 But when he stumbles across a mysterious town tucked away in the Appalachian Mountains, walled off from modern society, he discovers a group of people who could use some freedom of their own.
-Are they a harmless religious sect, or is there something less benign underneath the surface?
+Are they a harmless religious sect, or is there something malignant beneath the surface?

 For updates on my writing and new releases, sign up for my mailing list.